JunhuZhou/MIM-SERS/README.md

 If you use this code, please cite:
 - Zhou, Junhu, Xin Qi, and John XJ Zhang.
 "Controlled Synthesis of Metal-Insulator-Metal Nanoparticles for Enhanced Raman Spectroscopy."
 Nanoscale (2025).
 DOI: https://doi.org/10.1039/D5NR03536H

-## License:
-This code is distributed for academic and research use.